 - 1. Complete the Template-Water Mix calculation table below for each sample (also included in the "Sample Designation Sheet").
-Please note there is a maximum of 13.75 μ L of template-water mix per 25 μ L reaction. - 2.
+Please note there is a maximum of 13.75 μL of template-water mix per 25 μL reaction. - 2.
 Label PCR strips matching the strip containing the barcoded primers and the MM.
 Place the PCR strip on a PCR cold block or ice to chill the tubes.
 This PCR strip will be the "Template-Water" strip. - 3.
-Add the appropriate amount of NF-water to each "Template-Water" tube according to the sample designation sheet. - Next, add the appropriate amount of well mixed template RNA to the designated location in the "Template-Water" strip.
+Add the appropriate amount of nuclease-free water to each "Template-Water" tube according to the Sample Designation Sheet. - 4.
+Next, add the appropriate amount of well mixed template RNA to the designated location in the "Template-Water" strip.
 Pipette up and down to mix.
 Repeat the process until all template-water mixes have been made.
 The final volume of each mix should be 13.75 μL.